Wolg/awesome-swift/README.md

 * [SQLiteDB](https://github.com/FahimF/SQLiteDB) - Basic SQLite wrapper for Swift.
 * [SwiftMongoDB](https://github.com/Danappelxx/SwiftMongoDB) - A Swift driver for MongoDB.
 * [ModelAssistant](https://github.com/ssamadgh/ModelAssistant) - Elegant library to manage the interactions between view and model in Swift.
+* [PostgresClientKit](https://github.com/codewinsdotcom/PostgresClientKit) - A PostgreSQL client library for Swift.
+Does not require libpq.

 ## Testing
 *Libraries for testing codebases and generating test data.*